fortrabbit/docs/README.md

 :DashboardLink{title="" path=""}
 ```

 This parses markdown inside the DIV.
-With the data-user attribute it checks if the user is logged in, links to the Dashboard will be styled as buttons — use a verb to start them!
+With the data-user attribute it checks if the user is logged in, links to the dashboard will be styled as buttons — use a verb to start them!

 ## Writing conventions